Sustainability in the event industry is more than a trend. It is becoming an industry standard.

 ASM Global, which manages DeVos Place Convention Center and two other downtown sites, is committed to creating the world’s most sustainable venue portfolio.

 “It’s more than just doing it for the sake of doing it.
-You’re saving money,” he told the Grand Rapids Business Journal.
+You’re saving money,” he told Crain’s Grand Rapids Business.
 “It’s making the investment in your infrastructure to meet those goals.”

 The Amway Grand Plaza, Curio Collection by Hilton Hotel, which is connected to the convention center via skywalk, does its part for sustainability as the exclusive food and beverage supplier for the convention center.
 It aims for locally sourced products and frequent vegetarian food offerings, which use less energy to produce.
 Leftover prepared food goes to the in-house staff cafeteria or local nonprofit soup kitchens, while food waste is turned into compost.